Efficient, Robust RFID Stream Processing for Tracking and Monitoring

 Data stream management is central to such an RFID-based information infrastructure---it allows the relevant information to be sifted out of the flood of RFID data immediately after it emerges.
 Despite recent advances in related areas such as relational stream processing and sensor data management, RFID data---inherently noisy data for identification of individual objects---raises many new questions.
 The significant mismatch between raw RFID data and meaningful, actionable information required by RFID applications requires complex processing beyond the capabilities of existing stream systems.
 The incomplete and noisy nature of RFID data further complicates such data-information translation.
 The volumes of data generated from large RFID deployments can also stress or overwhelm existing stream systems.

-The goal of this research project is to design and develop an efficient, robust RFID stream processing system that addresses the challenges posed by the data-information mismatch, incomplete and noisy data, and high data volume, and enables real-time tracking and monitoring.
-This project has two main components.
+The goal of this research project is to design and develop an efficient, robust stream processing system that addresses the challenges posed by the data-information mismatch, incomplete and noisy data, and high data volumes, and enables real-time tracking and monitoring.
+This project has several main components.

-- SASE: complex event processing.
-This higher-level event processing system addresses the data-information mismatch by encoding application information needs as event patterns and evaluating these patterns continuously over event streams.
+- SASE: complex event processing over streams.
+This higher-level event processing system addresses the data-information mismatch by encoding application information needs as temporal patterns and evaluating these patterns continuously over event streams.
 The SASE system offers a compact, expressive event language, automata-based mechanisms for efficient event pattern evaluation, and advanced techniques for robust event processing.

 Project Members